-This is a three component polyamine cured zinc rich epoxy coating.
-It is a high solids, high zinc dust containing product.
-It conforms to the compositional requirements of SSPC paint 20, level 2 and ISO 12944-5.
-It provides very good corrosion protection as part of a complete coating system.
+This is a two component polyamide cured zinc rich epoxy coating.
+It is a very high zinc dust containing product.
+It conforms to the compositional requirements of SSPC paint 20, level 1 and ISO 12944-5.
+It provides excellent corrosion protection as part of a complete coating system.
 To be used as primer in atmospheric environments.
 Suitable for carbon steel, repair of inorganic zinc silicate coating and damaged galvanised steel substrates.
 This product complies with ASTM D520 type II zinc dust.